Maniabhishek/Golang/j. miscellaneous/go_mod.md

 - The go.mod file is the root of dependency management in GoLang.
 All the modules which are needed or to be used in the project are maintained in go.mod file.
+- For all the packages we are going to import/use in our project, it will create an entry of those modules in go.mod.
+Having a go mod file saves the efforts of running the go get command for each dependent module to run the project successfully.